 Generating JSON output from your IBM i database with CoolSpools

-JavaScript Object Notation (JSON) is a text-based format for storing and exchanging data that’s both human-readable and machine-parsable.
+Generating JSON on IBM i: JavaScript Object Notation (JSON) is a text-based format for storing and exchanging data that’s both human-readable and machine-parsable.
 It’s commonly used in web applications and API calls.

 CoolSpools includes many conversion commands, such as CVTDBFCSV and CVTDBFXML, which convert from your IBM i database tables to CSV and XML formatted documents respectively, but there is no corresponding CoolSpools command to convert from your database tables to JSON.
 Does that mean that IBM i data cannot be converted to JSON format using CoolSpools?
 Well, not exactly…